CasperKristiansson/KTH-Computer-Science-Master-Courses/README.md

 ### Intended Learning Outcomes
 - Explain and analyze scientific theories relevant to research in computer science,
 - Explain and analyze scientific methods relevant to research in computer science,
-- Review scientific articles in computer science about theory, method, and result critically
+- Review scientific articles in computer science about theory, method, and results critically
 - Identify methodological problems in a study
 - Identify ethical problems in different scientific situations and discuss them
 - Plan and carry out the writing of a scientific report.